Ascalon: Conquest of Alexander and the Wars of the Diadochi (332–301 BCE)

-Alexander the Great in has captured the Levant in 332 BCE and reigned until 323 BCE.
+Alexander the Great captured the Levant in 332 BCE and reigned until 323 BCE.
 No known historical source describe what happened to Ascalon during that time.
 It was speculated that, following Alexander's seven month long siege and subsequent destruction Tyre, Ascalon's residents surrendered peacefully to his forces.
 This is further suggested by the Ascalon's absence from accounts of the two-month-long Siege of Gaza, its southern neighbor.
 The city's history in the final years of the 4th century BCE remains obscure.
 During this time, the region changed hands multiple times amid the conflict between Ptolemaic and Antigonid kingdoms, as part of the Wars of the Diadochi.
 These wars concluded with a Ptolemaic victory in the Levant in 301 BCE.